physimals/asl-docs/oxford_asl_userguide.rst

 What you will need
 -------------------------
-As a minimum to use ``oxford_asl`` all you need are some ASL data (label and control pairs).
+As a minimum to use ``oxford_asl`` all you need are some ASL data (label and control pairs or already subtracted).
 In practice you will also most probably want:

 - *a calibration image*: normally a proton-density-weighted image (or a close match) acquired with the same readout parameters as the main